When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 2. Brand photoshoot

-I had a brand photoshoot session with C-Sharp Photography in January.
+I had a brand photoshoot session.

-3. Website copy & messaging strategy
+3. Copywriting & messaging strategy

 My old website copy served me for as long as it lasted and got me some inquiries.
-But, TBH, I knew my copy could be better.

-There’s this thing about us copywriters not putting as much effort into writing our websites as we do for our clients.
+There’s this thing that we copywriters don’t put as much effort into writing our websites as we do for our clients.
+But I don’t want that to be me.

-So, in doing the right (AKA most profitable) thing, I mapped out the overall story concept for each web page and crafted the awesomeness that is my current website copy.
+So, in doing the right (aka most profitable) thing, I mapped out the overall story concept for each web page and crafted the awesomeness that is my current website copy.
 It’s giving bold, fun, and empowering vibes.

 4. Website design

-As the saying goes, copy goes with design.
-If your copy is piping hot, you need a stunning design that’ll showcase this heat and attract your dream clients.
+If your copy is piping hot, you need a stunning website design that’ll showcase this heat and attract your dream clients.

 If you take a stroll through my website, I’m sure you’ll love how sleek the experience is.